motleystate/moonstone/docs/why_moonstone.rst

 .. _Qiime2: https://qiime2.org/
 .. _Kraken: https://ccb.jhu.edu/software/kraken/

-The main motivation is to provide modules to help handling the different part of an analysis of metagenomics counts.
+The main motivation is to provide modules to help handling the different part of your analysis and offer a way to easily share and reproduce it.

 ..
 Note::
-    Each module is tested and thefore guarantee to perform what it is designed for.
+    Each module is tested and is thefore guaranted to perform what it is designed for.